govindkailas/schedule-vms-with-kubevirt/README.md

 ```
 k apply -f vmpool-nginx.yaml
 ```
-As mentioned in the VM pool manifest, it's downloading the Ubuntu image from https://cloud-images.ubuntu.com/jammy/20240403/jammy-server-cloudimg-amd64.img and store it as a  data volume (a kubevirt abstraction of PVC) to attach to the VMs.
+As mentioned in the VM pool manifest, it downloads the Ubuntu image from https://cloud-images.ubuntu.com/jammy/20240403/jammy-server-cloudimg-amd64.img and stores it as a  data volume (a kubevirt abstraction of PVC) to attach to the VMs.

 To check the status of related resources,
 ```